backtick-se/cowait/README.md

     print('Hello World')
 ```

-2. **Build the task image**
+2. **Build a task image**

-All files within the current directory is bundled into a task image.
+All files within the current directory is bundled into a docker image.

 In the same folder as `hello.py`, run: